I want to restrict access to AWS resources based on the AWS Region, source IP address, or Amazon Virtual Private Cloud (Amazon VPC).

 Control access from Amazon VPC with Amazon S3 bucket policies

-Create an Amazon S3 bucket policy with the IAM aws:SourceVpce condition key to restrict access to buckets from specific Amazon VPC endpoints.
-You can also create an Amazon S3 bucket policy with the IAM aws:SourceVpc condition key to restrict access to buckets from specific Amazon VPCs.
+Create an Amazon S3 bucket policy with the aws:SourceVpce condition key to restrict access to buckets from specific Amazon VPC endpoints.
+You can also create an Amazon S3 bucket policy with the aws:SourceVpc condition key to restrict access to buckets from specific Amazon VPCs.

 For more information, see Controlling access from VPC endpoints with bucket policies.

-Note: The aws:SourceVpc or aws:SourceVpce condition key is only included if the requester uses a VPC endpoint to make the request.
+Note: The aws:SourceVpc or aws:SourceVpce condition key is included only if the requester uses a VPC endpoint to make the request.

 Related information